Beyond Semantic to Instance Segmentation: Weakly-Supervised Instance Segmentation via Semantic Knowledge Transfer and Self-Refinement: Introduction

-Our contribution can be summarized as follows: \begin{itemize} \item We propose a novel WSIS approach that is a fully image-level supervised setting without the proposal technique pre-trained with high-level labels and resolves the \textit{semantic drift} problem that has not been considered so far. \item We design the \textit{semantic knowledge transfer} strategy to obtain pseudo instance labels by transferring the knowledge of WSSS and instance cues extracted from the proposed PAM to WSIS while eliminating the use of off-the-shelf proposal techniques. \item We propose a \textit{self-refinement} method to refine the pseudo instance labels in a self-supervised manner and reflect them back to the training in an online manner.
-Here, we introduce the \textit{instance-aware guidance} strategy to resolve the semantic drift problem. \end{itemize}
+Our contribution can be summarized as follows: \begin{itemize} \item We propose a novel WSIS method only using image-level labels, strictly following the fully-image-level supervised setting without the help of the proposal techniques pre-trained by object or instance level labels. \item We design the \textit{semantic knowledge transfer} strategy to obtain pseudo instance labels.
+This transfers the knowledge of WSSS and instance cues, extracted from the proposed PAM, to WSIS while eliminating the use of off-the-shelf proposal techniques. \item We propose a \textit{self-refinement} method to refine the pseudo instance labels in a self-supervised manner and reflect them back to the training in an online manner.
+Here, we introduce the \textit{instance-aware guidance} strategy to resolve the \textit{semantic drift} problem newly discovered in this paper. \end{itemize}